0xr001/TryHackMe-Walkthrough/Phishing-Emails-1/README.md

 ![](images/email-with-atteachment.png)

-We have already given one attechment on the TryHackMe machine called `email2.txt` for analysis so let's analyze it.
+We have already given one attachment on the TryHackMe machine called `email2.txt` for analysis so let's analyze it.

 so Let's first open up the [CyberChef - The Cyber Swiss Army Knife](https://gchq.github.io/CyberChef/)

-and input the contents of the `email2.txt` after removing the header and futter
+and input the contents of the `email2.txt` after removing the header and footer

 ![](images/header.png)
 ![](images/futter.png)